Interactive demos and image generators for a Y4–Y6 maths circle in London.

 Generates images for combinatorics challenges on symmetric configurations: stars, hexagons, round tables with plates, bracelets, houses, and others, arranged in a tiled grid.

 Generates images for map colouring challenges.
-Available figures: pie-sliced circles, circles with a centre region, nested circles inside a square, a 2×4 grid, and a candy shape.
+Available figures: pie-sliced circles, circles with a centre region, nested circles inside a square, a 2×4 grid, a candy shape, and a concentric multi-ring figure (3-sector core, plain ring, outer rings split 2/3/5 ways).